HEALTH AND SAFETY

 Many Costa Rican beaches have riptides.
 Available statistics place the number of drowning deaths at approximately 250 people each year.
 Most victims are foreigners.
 Costa Ricans generally understand and heed the risks while many visitors do not.
 Riptides, or rip currents, can quickly sweep even the best swimmers out to sea.
 Riptides are not visible from the water's surface so they cannot be easily detected.

 The ocean waters are always emerald green, warm and inviting.
 While it is futile to try to prohibit swimming at beaches that are among some of the most beautiful in the world, we have found that we can drastically reduce the risk of drowning by giving students a list of beaches we know to be safe and asking them to swim only there.
-We educate students about the riptides and ask students to never swim alone, never to swim after consuming any alcoholic beverages, and to assume that all ocean waters, even in tranquil bays and inlets, can be potentially dangerous.
+We educate students about riptides and discuss what to do if caught in a riptide.
+We also ask students to never swim alone, never to swim after consuming any alcoholic beverages, and to assume that all ocean waters, even in tranquil bays and inlets, can be potentially dangerous.

 Students are required to sign-out each weekend they are away.
 They must tell us where they are going.
 We review the sign-out sheet and selectively reinforce specific safety information regarding their particular destination.